2023 World Baseball Classic: Venues

+Attendance

+The first round of the tournament drew 1,010,999 fans across all four venues, nearly double the previous record for the WBC.
+This included 361,976 fans in Tokyo for Pool B and 295,850 fans in Miami for Pool D. Total attendance for the tournament across all rounds was 1,306,414, the highest in WBC history.

 Team base camps

 Rosters

-Participating nations had to submit their final 30-man rosters no later than February 7.
+Participating nations had to submit their final 30-man rosters no later than February 7, 2023.
 WBC rules required teams to carry at least 14 pitchers and two catchers on their rosters.

 Officiating

-On March 7, Major League Baseball and the World Baseball Softball Confederation released the list of officials for the tournament.
+On March 7, 2023, Major League Baseball and the World Baseball Softball Confederation released the list of officials for the tournament.